arpitbbhayani/knowledge-base/microservices/synchronous-and-asynchronous-communication-between-microservices/gist.md

 Say, we are building a Social Network and anytime someone reacts to your post, you need to be notified.
 So, how should the Reaction service talk to the Notification service to send out a notification?

-The communication would be much simpler and reliable, just a function call, if it was a monolith; but things become tricky as we go distributed.
+The communication would be much simpler and reliable, just a function call if it was a monolith; but things become tricky as we go distributed.

 Microservices need to talk to each other to exchange information and get things done; and there are two categories of communication patterns - Synchronous and Asynchronous.

 # Synchronous Communication

-The communication is synchronous when the one services sends a request to other service and waits for the response before proceeding further.
+Communication is synchronous when one service sends a request to another service and waits for the response before proceeding further.

- Most common implementation of Sync communication is over HTTP using protocols like REST, GraphQL and gRPC.
+The most common implementation of Sync communication is over HTTP using protocols like REST, GraphQL, and gRPC.

 ## Advantages of Synchronous Communication